If you don’t know how to catch a reader’s attention in the first few seconds of an article, your writing goals will be dead in the water.

 This lead focuses on an action or situation without revealing who is involved at first.
 It is good to use when someone wants to emphasize a scenario or situation effectively before revealing the W’s.
 When done well, it pulls people in.

-In the first debate for the United States Democratic Primary in 2020, Kamala Harris used a delayed-identification lead in one of her talking points on busing legislation until the end.
+In the first debate for the United States Democratic Primary in 2020, Kamala Harris used a delayed-identification lead in one of her talking points on busing legislation to great effect.

 “There was a little girl in California who was part of the second class to integrate their public schools, and she was bused to school every day.
 That little girl was me.”